 Press the left [BAND SEL] (band A) or the right [BAND SEL] (band B) to select.
-"PTT" on the display shows which band (A or B) is currently selected as the transmit (TX) band.
+On the display, "PTT" shows which band (A or B) is currently selected as the transmit (TX) band.
 You can use the TX band to transmit signals or to control the transceiver.